octopress/ink/assets/docs/working-with-plugins.markdown

     - feed.xml
 ```

-Any asset can be disabled except for layouts and includes, because they are not automatically copied to your site anyway.
+Any asset can be disabled except for layouts, includes and Sass partials.
+Layouts and includes are only added to a site when you manually
+include them, so disabling them isn't necessary.
+Sass partials can't be disabled because they aren't added directly to Jekyll,
+but are instead included by Sass files.

 You can verify that you've disabled assets by running `octopress ink list <PLUGIN>`.
 Assets which are disabled will be marked like this.